awsdocs/amazon-ses-developer-guide/doc-source/send-email-smtp.md

 + To configure your existing email server to send all of your outgoing mail through Amazon SES, see [Integrating Amazon SES with Your Existing Email Server](send-email-smtp-existing-server.md)\.
 + To interact with the Amazon SES SMTP interface using the command line, which can be useful for testing, see [Test Your Connection to the Amazon SES SMTP Interface Using the Command Line](send-email-smtp-client-command-line.md)\.

-For a list of SMTP response codes, see [SMTP Response Codes That Amazon SES Returns](troubleshoot-smtp.md#troubleshoot-smtp-response-codes)\.
+For a list of SMTP response codes, see [SMTP response codes returned by Amazon SES](troubleshoot-smtp.md#troubleshoot-smtp-response-codes)\.

 ## Email Information to Provide<a name="smtp-parameters"></a>